1970s Hala Gooseneck Desk Lamp

 Designer: To be appraised.

-Other versions: Made in several colours also complete chromed except for the black plastic tube.
+Other versions: This 1970s Hala gooseneck desk lamp exists in several colours.
+Also a chromed version was made, except for the black plastic tube.

 Hala Zeist Lampenfabriek